 We first collaborated seriously on my book Amber Revolution, and out of that project came the genesis of a new one: Foot Trodden – Portugal and the wines that time forgot, our ode to Portugal and its wines.

-As we’re currently in the crowdfunding and production phase of this new book, we thought it would be a fun idea to interview each other.
+We thought it would be a fun idea to interview each other.
 So here’s my interview with Ryan.
-His interview with me will follow shortly, and will be published on catavino.net
+His interview with me can be found here.

 SJW – You’ve had a very varied career, taking in art school, butchery and herding cats (aka organising a wine conference).
 How did you first fall in love with wine?
 Did you have an ‘aha’ moment?